-Our investigation revealed that there was no statistically significant alteration in MRV among the healthy participants over one month.
+Our investigation revealed no statistically significant changes in MRV among the healthy participants over a period of one month.
 This suggests that MRV is a consistent and reliable metric.
-Nevertheless, the MRV exhibited a notable decrease in pregnant women with ID in comparison to those without ID.
-Furthermore, there was a considerable improvement in MRV following the administration of oral iron therapy.
+Nevertheless, pregnant women with ID exhibited a notable decrease in MCV when compared to those without ID.
+Furthermore, there was a considerable improvement in MRV following oral supplementation of iron tablets.
 Additional research is required to ascertain the impact of additional variables on MRV.